Report on the Consolidated Financial Statements

 Additional Information in accordance with Article 10 AP Regulation

-We were elected as auditors at the Annual General Meeting on 24 May 2019 and were appointed by the supervisory board on 24 June 2019 to audit the financial statements of Company for the financial year ending on that date.
+We were elected as auditors at the Annual General Meeting on 25 September 2020 and were appointed by the supervisory board on 22 October 2020 to audit the financial statements of Company for the financial year ending on 31 December 2021.

 We have been auditors of the Company, without interruption, since the consolidated financial statements at 31 December 2013.